composed-ch/clojure-phrasebook/content/08-def-symbols-and-vars.md

 ### Memoized Fibonacci

-> [!WARNING]
-> Either the idea or the implementation is bogus and has yet to be clarified.

 Create a dynamic binding `*cache*` that is initialized to an empty map.

 Write a _memoized_ implementation of a function that computes the nth Fibonacci